neuralmagic/sparsify/docs/training-aware_experiment-guide.md

 Each line is a separate JSON object, representing a single example.

-If you're using a CSV format, your file could look like this:
+If you are using a CSV format, your file could look like this:

 ```
 text,label